grommunio/grommunio-documentation/admin/manual_core.rst

 	Created symlink /etc/systemd/system/multi-user.target.wants/nginx.service → /usr/lib/systemd/system/nginx.service

-In this screenshot, we also requested the installation of the nginx VTS module, which AAPI can *optionally* for reporting traffic statistics.
-VTS is **not** available for all platforms, in which case you have to omit and make do without it.
+In this screenshot, we also requested the installation of the nginx VTS module, which AAPI uses for reporting traffic statistics.
+VTS is **not** available for all platforms, and you can omit it.

-Being the main entrypoint for everything, the nginx HTTPS network service will need to be configured in the packet filter to be accessible (publicly).
+Being the main entrypoint for everything, the nginx HTTPS network service must be configured in the packet filter to be publicly accessible.
 In other words, open port 443.

 By *default*, Debian-based distributions ship default web server configs which